Loading...

 The Crisis We Can’t Ignore

 The impact of sexual assault and domestic violence in the U.S. is staggering.
 Nearly 5 million cases each year cost the nation an estimated $460 billion in healthcare, lost productivity, and legal expenses.
 Survivors often face long-term trauma, anxiety, chronic health conditions, and struggles with trust, relationships, and daily function.
-Traditional therapies frequently fall short, with survivors remaining stuck in cycles of trauma and instability.
+Traditional interventions frequently fall short, with survivors remaining stuck in cycles of trauma and instability.
 Lack of financial resources, limited access to comprehensive mental health care, and absence of stable housing only compound the problem.

 Breaking the Cycle With Science